PrakharS524/myblog-app/README.md

 ## Learn More

-The project has following functionalities:
+# Features

--Add Blogs
+- Add Blogs
--Remove Blogs
+- Remove Blogs
--Add Email Subscriptions
+- Add Email Subscriptions
--Remove Email Subscriptions
+- Remove Email Subscriptions
--View all Blogs
+- View All Blogs
--View all Emails subscribed
+- View All Subscribed Emails

-These can be accessed using Admin Panel
+These features can be accessed using the **Admin Panel**.